 CHANGE is the only constant in life, in business or in the universe.
-I have heard this quote a zillions times, but I never understood its meaning as clearly as I do now.
-I had read the book ‘A Whack on the Side of My Head’, a long time ago but the whack that the pandemic has all of us on our heads is so powerful that it will leave an indelible mark on everyone’s mind.
-I learnt many things and some lessons I will never forget which led to making many changes in the way we do business.
+I have heard this quote a zillions times, but I never understood its meaning, as clearly as I do now.
+I had read the book ‘A Whack on the Side of My Head’, a long time ago, but the whack that the pandemic has brought on all of us on our heads is so powerful that it will leave an indelible mark on everyone’s mind.
+I learnt many things and some lessons I will never forget, which led to making many changes in the way we do business.

 If you present your point of view nicely, it is possible to get registered agreements changed.

 Aditya Singh, Head - Jewellery International Business, Titan